BirteStrunk/BirteStrunk.github.io/04_teaching.markdown

 ## Teaching

 ### The New School for Social Research

+*Teaching Fellow* for the student-run department workshop on Bayesian Econometrics.

 *Teaching Assistant* for Till van Treeck for the course 'Political Economy of Distribution and Growth: United States and Germany' (2021).

 ### University College Maastricht